-Condition Title Compliar ice Status Remarks No. Complied Not Complied Compens is compris sation Comr a Remuneration and nittee.
-The Committee nembers of the higher 5 Audit Committee 5(1) Responsibility to the Board of Directors 5(1)(a) The company shall have an Audit Committee as a subcommittee of the Board; $\checkmark$ 5(1)(b) The Audit Committee shall assist the Board in ensuring that the financial statements reflect true and fair view of the state of affairs of the company and in ensuring a good monitoring system within the business; 5(1)(c) The Audit Committee shall be responsible to the Board; the duties of the Audit Committee shall be clearly set forth in writing. $\checkmark$ 5(2) Constitution of the Audit Committee.
-5(2)(a) The Audit Committee shall be composed of at least 3 (three) members; $\checkmark$ 5(2)(b) The Board shall appoint members of the Audit Committee who shall be non-executive directors of the company excepting Chairperson of the Board and shall include at least 1 (one) independent director; $\checkmark$ 5(2)(c) All members of the audit committee should be "financially literate" and at least 1 (one) member shall have accounting or related financial management background and 10 (ten) years of such experience; $\checkmark$ 5(2)(d) When the term of service of any Committee member expires or there is any circumstance causing any Committee member to be unable to hold office before expiration of the term of service, thus making the number of the Committee members to be lower than the prescribed number of 3 (three) persons, the Board shall appoint the new Committee member to fill up the vacancy immediately or not later than 1 (one) month from the date of vacancy in the Committee to ensure continuity of the performance of work of the Audit Committee; V 5(2)(e) The company secretary shall act as the secretary of the Committee; $\checkmark$ 5(2)(f) The quorum of the Audit Committee meeting shall not constitute without at least 1 (one) independent director. $\checkmark$ 5(3) Chairperson of the Audit Committee 5(3)(a) The Board shall select 1 (one) member of the Audit Committee to be Chairperson of the Audit Committee, who shall be an independent director; $\checkmark$ 5(3)(b) In the absence of the Chairperson of the Audit Committee, the remaining members may elect one of themselves as Chairperson for that particular meeting, in that case there shall be no problem of constituting a quorum as required under condition No. 5(4)(b) and the reason of absence of the regular Chairperson shall be duly recorded in the minutes.
-V
+Condition Tillio Compliar ice Status Domovilo No. Title Complied Not Complied Remarks Compens is compris sation Comr a Remuneration and nittee.
+The Committee nembers of the higher 5 Audit Committee 5(1) Responsibility to the Board of Directors 5(1)(a) The company shall have an Audit Committee as a subcommittee of the Board; \checkmark 5(1)(b) The Audit Committee shall assist the Board in ensuring that the financial statements reflect true and fair view of the state of affairs of the company and in ensuring a good monitoring system within the business; 5(1)(c) The Audit Committee shall be responsible to the Board; the duties of the Audit Committee shall be clearly set forth in writing.
+5(2) Constitution of the Audit Committee.
+5(2)(a) The Audit Committee shall be composed of at least 3 (three) members; \checkmark 5(2)(b) The Board shall appoint members of the Audit Committee who shall be non-executive directors of the company excepting Chairperson of the Board and shall include at least 1 (one) independent director; \checkmark 5(2)(c) All members of the audit committee should be "financially literate" and at least 1 (one) member shall have accounting or related financial management background and 10 (ten) years of such experience; 5(2)(d) When the term of service of any Committee member expires or there is any circumstance causing any Committee member to be unable to hold office before expiration of the term of service, thus making the number of the Committee members to be lower than the prescribed number of 3 (three) persons, the Board shall appoint the new Committee member to fill up the vacancy immediately or not later than 1 (one) month from the date of vacancy in the Committee to ensure continuity of the performance of work of the Audit Committee; No such event occurred in 2022 5(2)(e) The company secretary shall act as the secretary of the Committee; \checkmark 5(2)(f) The quorum of the Audit Committee meeting shall not constitute without at least 1 (one) independent director. \checkmark 5(3) Chairperson of the Audit Committee 1 1 5(3)(a) The Board shall select 1 (one) member of the Audit Committee to be Chairperson of the Audit Committee, who shall be an independent director; \checkmark 5(3)(b) In the absence of the Chairperson of the Audit Committee, the remaining members may elect one of themselves as Chairperson for that particular meeting, in that case there shall be no problem of constituting a quorum as required under condition No. 5(4) (b) and the reason of absence of the regular Chairperson shall be duly recorded in the minutes.
+No such event occurred in 2022